garylirocks/quickrefs/microsoft-entra-id.markdown

 - Use HCM to manage employee lifecycle, the user's provile synced to Entra automatically
 - Provision users and groups in another application
+  - Default sync interval is 40 minutes
+  - When you add a new group to an app, seems a new sync cycle starts within minutes, not waiting for the 40 minutes

 ## Identity protection